 If you have any trouble accessing the application or recommendation form please contact Residential Life at 574-631-2553.

 ASSISTANT RECTOR POSITION DESCRIPTION

-The Assistant Rector is a Notre Dame graduate student enrolled in a degree-seeking program who serves in a residence hall or a graduate community and lives side by side with students.
-The Assistant Rectors and Rector form the Head Staff and together with the Resident Assistants make up Hall Staff.
-The Assistant Rector assists the Rector in general administration and works with Hall Staff to ensure a healthy, safe, and vibrant learning community.
-The exact responsibilities of the Assistant Rector varies between communities; however, each Assistant Rector is called to be a professional, minister, educator, and administrator.
+The Assistant Rector is a graduate student who serves in a residence hall and lives side by side with students.
+The Assistant Rectors and Rector form the Head Staff and together with the Resident Assistant’s make up Hall Staff.
+The Assistant Rector aids the Rector in general administration and works with Hall Staff to ensure a healthy, safe, and learning environment for all who reside in our buildings.
+The exact responsibilities of the Assistant Rector is one that varies between communities; however, he/she is called to be a professional, minister, educator, and administrator.
 The role may include but is not limited to:

-Professional: The Assistant Rector is a representative of the University and may be required to:
+Professional: The Assistant Rector is a representative of the University and will be asked to:

 - Attend Hall Staff meetings

-- Participate in on-call duty rotation with head staff
+- On call duty rotation with head staff

 - Participate in University Hall Staff training

 - Attend monthly Assistant Rector development meetings